 The same with other versions, after running Windows 2012 server for a period of time, system C drive becomes full.
-In that case, there’s no free space to install Windows updates or any applications.
-Nobody likes to back up everything, recreate partitions, restore from backup and verify data, because it costs such a long time.
-Many people ask if it’s possible to extend C drive in Server 2012 r2 without losing programs and data.
+In that case, there’s no free space to install Windows updates or applications.
+Nobody likes to back up everything, recreate partitions and restore from backup, because it costs such a long time.
+Many people ask if it’s possible to extend C drive in Server 2012 r2 without losing OS, programs and data.
 The answer is yes.
 In this article, I’ll introduce how to extend C: drive in Windows Server 2012 R2 with Windows native tool and safe partition software.

 Extend C: drive with Server 2012 Disk Management

 In Windows Server 2012 Disk Management console, you’ll see all healthy disk partitions that connected to this server.
 With this native tool, you can do some basic operations, such as create, delete, format partition, etc. Beside the basic functions, the built-in “Extend Volume” and “Shrink Volume” can help you resize Server 2012 partition without losing data.

 However, it is not 100% safe.
 Disk Management destroyed my partitions several times when I shrinking Logical partition.
 To extend C drive in Windows Server 2012 (r2) with Disk Management, your partition layout must meet all requirements below: